 Reproduction 14: Advising Joe

 Students return to Joe’s story and develop a written email explaining his situation and a recommendation about what he might do.
+Students use the culmination of what they have learned about how Marfan syndrome is a dominant trait, how it is inherited, and how the Marfan allele affects the fibrillin protein in the connective tissue of those diagnosed with Marfan syndrome leading the characteristic symptoms.
 This activity provides more information about Marfan syndrome and also allows students to consider further how a diagnosis of a genetic condition might affect a person.

 Reproduction 13: Fault in the Genes